mlubinsky/mlubinsky.github.com/ml_2/README.md

 9. Drop Values

-Handle Categorical Values in the dataset?
+### HOW TO Handle Categorical Values in the dataset

-Ans: To Handle Categorical Values We Can Perform Encoding That Basically converts the categorical data into numerical data.
+To Handle Categorical Values We Can Perform Encoding That Basically converts the categorical data into numerical data.

 Nomial Encoding: When data do not have an inherent order.
 1.1 One Hot Encoding